rdkcentral/Thunder/docs/utils/threading/worker-pool.md

 * `Revoke()`

 #### Rescheduling job
 `Reschedule()` allows the scheduled `job` execution time to be changed.
-The argument takes the time by which we should postpone the execution of the job.
+The argument takes the time value.
+We postpone the execution of the job until this time.
 The method returns `true` if the operation is successful.
 ```cpp
 bool Reschedule(const Core::Time& time)
             {